zmois/aqi-python/README.md

 * Forecasts may cover one or more pollutants (e.g. ozone, PM2.5).
 * Forecasts may include an AQI number (e.g., 51) or simply an AQI category (e.g., Moderate or Unhealthy).

-All search results are saved in csv file.
-The Real-time observations and Historical observations are visualized as Seaborn bar plots and saved in png format.
+All search results are saved to the csv file.
+The Real-time observations and Historical observations are visualized as Seaborn bar plots and saved in the png format.
 The Forecast observations are represented as table and saved in png format.

 ## Requirements: